-If you can't find the coaster blanks at your dollar store I was thinking a similar effect could be easily and affordably done using the saucer from a small clay pot or even a good sized metal lid from a jar.
+If you can’t find the coaster blanks at your dollar store, I was thinking a similar effect could be easily and affordably done using the saucer from a small clay pot.
+You could even use a good sized metal lid from a jar.

 I used Envirotex because it would add a bit of weight to the coasters but Hard Coat or Dishwasher Safe Mod Podge would work very well (just make sure you let them totally cure).